-Do you know the difference between hemorrhoid and a hernia?
+Hernia vs Hemorrhoids, do you know the difference?
 A painful bulge may indicate a hernia or hemorrhoid, and while the two conditions may appear similar, they affect different areas of the body and are fundamentally different.

 Inguinal is a word that means “in the groin.”
 They are more common in men, but they can also occur in women.
 This is the most common kind of hernia, and it usually looks like a bulge in the groin area on either side of the pelvis.
-Inguinal hernias can be present at birth or form when the abdominal muscles are strained or put under constant pressure.
+Inguinal hernias can develop at birth or when straining or constant pressure affects the abdominal muscles.

-A ventral hernia is caused by a tear in any part of the abdomen (except the groin) that allows tissue or an organ to squeeze through a weak area of the abdominal wall.
+A ventral hernia occurs when a tear in any part of the abdomen (except the groin) enables tissue or an organ to protrude through a weak area of the abdominal wall.
 There are many types of ventral hernias, including:

-- Incisional hernia – A weak spot in the abdominal wall can be caused by surgery that was done in the past.
+- Incisional Hernia – Past surgeries can create a weak spot in the abdominal wall.
 When this weak spot tears, it can cause a hernia that is often bigger and harder to fix than other types.

-- Periumbilical ventral hernia – Most of the time, these hernias happen in obese people or older men.
+- Periumbilical Ventral Hernia – Most of the time, these hernias happen to men of higher-weight people or older age.
 They can happen above or below the belly button.

 Happens in the top part of the stomach and can squeeze through parts of the diaphragm that are weak.
-Often made worse by being overweight or smoking.
+Often made worse for those people with higher weight bodies, or chain smokers.
 Hiatal hernias cause people to have frequent heartburn or trouble swallowing.

 When fat, tissue or a portion of an organ forces its way through a weak area or crack in the abdominal muscle or soft tissue, a hernia occurs.
 Hernias can range from being mildly inconvenient to potentially fatal, depending on the type and severity of the hernia.

 Hernias in adults are most commonly found in the groin or abdomen.
-You may notice or feel a bulge in one of these areas if you have a hernia, and you may also suffer discomfort that worsens with certain actions, such as lifting something or standing for an extended period of time.
+You may notice or feel a bulge in one of these areas if you have a hernia, and you may also suffer discomfort that worsens with certain actions, such as lifting something or standing for an extended period.

-A hernia can develop suddenly after bending, coughing, laughing, or lifting weights or heavy objects, or it can form over a period of weeks or months.
+A hernia can develop suddenly after bending, coughing, laughing, or lifting weights or heavy objects, or it can form over weeks or months.

 The majority of hernias are external, which means that the tissue is pushing through the abdominal wall and out the other side, frequently resulting in a visible bulge.
 However, a hernia may also be internal, meaning it does not protrude from the body and would not be visible externally.

-- Pain at the site of the bulge that gets worse;
+- Pain at the site of the bulge gets worse.

 - Chronically feeling full without haven eaten.

-When a muscle in the abdominal wall is weakened or torn, an organ like the intestines can push through the opening, causing a hernia.
-Hernias can be caused by a number of different things, including:
+When a muscle in the abdominal wall weakens or tears, it allows an organ like the intestines to push through, causing a hernia.
+Several factors can cause hernias, including: